 I decided to stick to basics that can be made easier with Leaves Galore, so here is my design.

 I chose a muted palette rather than a bright rainbow of colors.
 I wanted a quilt that I could use on a bed, rather than something to hang on the wall, and a bright rainbow quilt doesn’t fit into the color scheme in my home.
 I realize that not everyone wants another bed quilt, so I am designing a version that can be made with 2.5″ leaves that will end up being wall quilt/lap quilt size.

-Then you can choose to join the challenge or not, after the planning session on November 8th and December 6th.
+Then you can choose to join the Quilt-A-Long or not, after the planning session on November 8th and December 6th.